 Once you have returned your proofs, your corrections will be sent to the typesetter for them to incorporate

 The index is also sent for setting.

-We then ensure that all proof corrections have been accurately made.
+Your production editor then ensures that all proof corrections have been accurately made.

 How you can help at proof stage: